- The Event ID 6008 may be generated by multiple elements, even your hardware might be to blame.

 - Right-click on your Graphic card driver (or any other driver that you may have updated) and select Properties.

 - Click the Roll Back Driver button and click Yes when asked for confirmation.

-- After the driver is rolled back, reboot the system and check if the event error still logged.
+- After the driver is rolled back, reboot the system and check if the Event log 6008 error still appears.

 3. Check for Windows Update

 1. Download updates

 - Click on Windows Update.